raghib1992/Github/Git_command.md

 ```
 git branch -r
 ```
-## to check the commit difference between remote brnach and the local brnack
+## to check the commit difference between remote brnach and the local branchgit
 ##### check the second line of the output of the command
 ```
 git status